New NASA Tech Provides Advanced Warning Of Deadly Solar Storms

 Right now, images from K-Cor are available to the public via the internet 15 minutes after they’re taken.
 Researchers, however, are installing a more powerful computer that will be able to process the pictures mere seconds after they’re taken and publish them online within a minute or two, study author Joan Burkepile wrote in Space Weather.

-“The near-real-time availability of the high-cadence K-Cor observations in the low corona leads to an obvious question: ‘Why has no one attempted to use a coronagraph as an early warning device for SEP events?'”
+“The near-real-time availability of the high-cadence K-Cor observations in the low corona leads to an obvious question: “Why has no one attempted to use a coronagraph as an early warning device for SEP events?”

 The International Space Station sits within the Earth’s magnetosphere so astronauts living there are somewhat protected from the danger, but deep space travelers remain vulnerable.

-That’s one reason predicting SEPs, which travel at near the speed of light, will be important for space travel and eventual colonization of the solar system.
+That’s one reason predicting SEP’s, which travel at near the speed of light, will be important for space travel and eventual colonization of the solar system.

-Without the advance warning, astronauts working in space, one day living on the moon, or traveling to Mars would be vulnerable to the dangerous radiation, according to NASA engineer Ruthan Lewis.
+Without the advance warning, astronauts working in space, one day living on the moon, or travelling to Mars would be vulnerable to the dangerous radiation, according to NASA engineer Ruthan Lewis.

 “The space radiation environment will be a critical consideration for everything in the astronauts’ daily lives…on the journeys between Earth and Mars.”